UESTCzhouyuchuan/CSS/color/README.md

     <div style="background:currentColor;height:20px;"></div>
     bottom
   </div>
-  This block is surrounded by a green border.
+  This block is surrounded by a green border
 </div>

 #### rebeccapurple